 Our surrogacy programs and pricing are structured to achieve two primary goals for intended parents: success and cost security.

-Circle is the only agency that offers you two truly fixed price options, tailored to your specific circumstances.
-Our Fixed Cost Program and Journey Protection Guarantee Program are designed to help as many Intended Parents as possible bring home a baby while reducing variable costs.
+Circle's Journey Protection Guarantee Program is designed to help as many Intended Parents as possible bring home a baby while reducing variable costs.

 (both prices exclude IVF)

-Circle Surrogacy is committed to keeping costs as low as possible through strategic partnerships and surrogacy financing options for LBGTQ+ individuals and couples in the United States and beyond.
+Circle Surrogacy is committed to keeping costs as low as possible through strategic partnerships and surrogacy financing options for LBGTQIA+ individuals and couples in the United States and beyond.

 Exclusive Financing Plan